Beer-Baked Beans Recipe

 Posted on 1st of July, 2011 by Lévana

-Dark beer, please: the secret of their heartiness.
+Dark beer, please: the secret of my baked beans’ heartiness.
 All aboard, that’s the whole story!

 1 large onion, quartered